 Modern Pool House

-It includes features such as sleek lines, minimalist design, large windows or glass doors.
-It often includes contemporary materials like metal, glass, or concrete for a sleek, upscale look.
+It includes features such as sleek lines, minimalist design, and large windows or glass doors.
+Contemporary materials like metal, glass, or concrete often accompany it for a sleek, upscale look.

 Suitability

-Pool houses are generally suitable for private properties with swimming pools, providing convenience, privacy, and additional space for entertaining or relaxing.
+Pool houses are generally suitable for private properties with swimming pools.
+They provide convenience, privacy, and additional space for entertaining or relaxing.
 They are popular in warm climates where outdoor living is common but can be enjoyed in any location with a pool.

 Materials